linhntaim/laravel-starter/README.md

 #### APP_URL

 URL of the application.
-Application will get this URL as root URL when running in console.
+The application will get this URL as the root URL when running in console.

 #### APP_VERSION